-If the individual concerned is not identified, for damages found in individual rooms or in common areas of the residence hall or immediate areas outside the residence hall, charges for damages, as determined by the professional Residential Life and Education staff, will be pro-rated among the roommates or among all of the residents in the residence hall, or any appropriate subgroup of residents.
+If an individual is not identified as culpable for damages found in individual rooms or in common areas of a residential area or immediate areas outside of a residence hall, charges for damages, as determined by the professional Residential Life and Education staff, will be pro-rated among the roommates or among all of the residents in the residence hall, or any appropriate subgroup of residents.
+Students moving out or checking out of their rooms/apartments later than the documented time can be charged a \$100 late move out fee.

 Students billed for damage(s) or other charges must make arrangements with Student Financial Services to pay the specified amount.
-Individual room and common hall damages are assessed on a monthly basis by both Physical Plant and Residential Life and Education staff and additionally, when the students move out of their rooms/apartments at year's end.
+Individual room and common hall damages are assessed on a monthly basis by both Physical Plant and Residential Life and Education staff.
+Additionally, when the students move out of their rooms/apartments at year's end.
 If a resident student wishes to appeal the damage bill posted on their student account, they need to do so in writing (emailed or handwritten) to the Office of Residential Life and Education within a month of its posting on the CIS student portal.
-Please note that if a resident student did not go through a formal check-out with a member of the Residential Life and Education staff upon moving out of your room, he/she will have waived rights to appeal assessed.
+Please note that if a resident student did not go through a formal check-out with a member of the Residential Life and Education staff upon moving out of your room by passing in a filled out and signed Room Condition Form, he/she will have waived rights to appeal assessed.
 All year end damage appeals must be submitted in writing to the office by the third Friday in June by 5 pm.